mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 The 2020 coronavirus pandemic is an example of making decisions under uncertainty.
 When the pandemic first hit, you didn’t know the probabilities of getting sick, and if you fell ill, you didn’t know the odds of dying.
 You also didn’t know who was infected or even how we could get infected.
 The situation was highly uncertain.
 In those circumstances, the minimax regret decision was to shelter in place as much as possible until you had more information on fatality statistics.
 Minimizing our regret is not an optimization problem.
 It is a behavioral coping mechanism for dealing with uncertainty.

-> Risk is what’s left when you think you’ve thought of everything. — Carl Richards
+> Risk is what’s left when you think you’ve thought of everything. - Carl Richards

 > What is risk?
 It is a probability of negative event in the future.
 What does past tell us about that?
 The past has relevance but it is not absolute.
 Risk cannot be quantified that is why I don’t believe in models.
 And what is quantification, it is a measurement.
-And future events cannot be measured. — Howard Marks
+And future events cannot be measured. - Howard Marks

 > There’s a big difference between probability and outcome.
-Probable things fail to happen—and improbable things happen—all the time.
-That’s one of the most important things you can know about investment risk. — Howard Marks
+Probable things fail to happen-and improbable things happen-all the time.
+That’s one of the most important things you can know about investment risk. - Howard Marks

-> Risk means uncertainty about which outcome will occur and about the possibility of loss when the unfavorable ones do. — Howard Marks
+> Risk means uncertainty about which outcome will occur and about the possibility of loss when the unfavorable ones do. - Howard Marks

 > Experience is what you get when you get something you don’t want.
-The best way to learn lessons is inexpensively. — Howard Marks
+The best way to learn lessons is inexpensively. - Howard Marks

 > You should obsess over risks that do permanent damage and care little about risks that do temporary harm, but the opposite is more common.
 The only way to build wealth is to have a gap between your ego and your income.
 It’s important to know the difference between rosy optimism and periods of chaos that trend upward.
-If your expectations grow faster than your income you’ll never be happy with your money no matter how much you accumulate. — Morgan Housel
+If your expectations grow faster than your income you’ll never be happy with your money no matter how much you accumulate. - Morgan Housel

 > There are known knowns.
 These are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we know we don’t know.
 But there are also unknown unknowns.
-These are things we don’t know we don’t know. — Former U.S. secretary of defense Donald Rumsfeld
+These are things we don’t know we don’t know. - Former U.S. secretary of defense Donald Rumsfeld

 > Risk has an unknown outcome, but we know what the underlying outcome distribution looks like.
 Uncertainty also implies an unknown outcome, but we don’t know what the underlying distribution looks like.
 So games of chance like roulette or blackjack are risky, while the outcome of a war is uncertain.
-Knight said that objective probability is the basis for risk, while subjective probability underlies uncertainty. — Michael Mauboussin
+Knight said that objective probability is the basis for risk, while subjective probability underlies uncertainty. - Michael Mauboussin

 > Risk, as first articulated by the economist Frank H. Knight in 1921, is something that you can put a price on.
 Say that you’ll win a poker hand unless your opponent draws to an inside straight: the chances of that happening are exactly 1 chance in 11.
 This is risk.
 It is not pleasant when you take a “bad beat” in poker, but at least you know the odds of it and can account for it ahead of time.
 In the long run, you’ll make a profit from your opponents making desperate draws with insufficient odds.
 Uncertainty, on the other hand, is risk that is hard to measure.
 You might have some vague awareness of the demons lurking out there.
 You might even be acutely concerned about them.
 But you have no real idea how many of them there are or when they might strike.
 Your back-of-the-envelope estimate might be off by a factor of 100 or by a factor of 1,000; there is no good way to know.
 This is uncertainty.
-Risk greases the wheels of a free-market economy; uncertainty grinds them to a halt. — Nate Silver
+Risk greases the wheels of a free-market economy; uncertainty grinds them to a halt. - Nate Silver

 > The meaning of “uncertainty” and “risk” and the distinction between them seems ambiguous even for some experts in the field and there are multiple definitions of each in use… Indeed, the decision sciences routinely write about “decisions under uncertainty” where uncertainty is defined with quantified probabilities.
-Physicists routinely talk about measuring uncertainty—again with probabilities. — Douglas Hubbard
+Physicists routinely talk about measuring uncertainty-again with probabilities. - Douglas Hubbard

 > With uncertainties, you don’t know the probabilities, so you do your best to avoid situations where you could be ruined and experience tremendous regret.
 “The concept of regret is a much more powerful and flexible concept than mere loss because it is entirely subjective.
 But that’s exactly what makes the strategy human.
-That’s exactly what makes the strategy real. — Ben Hunt
+That’s exactly what makes the strategy real. - Ben Hunt

-> In the face of uncertainty we cope as humans, we don’t optimize. — Mervyn King, former Bank of England Chair
+> In the face of uncertainty we cope as humans, we don’t optimize. - Mervyn King, former Bank of England Chair

-> Volatility in the up direction is not a problem-it's only downward volatility that offers discourse. — Coreen T. Sol
+> Volatility in the up direction is not a problem-it's only downward volatility that offers discourse. - Coreen T. Sol

  <br>
 </details>